 Belly fat health risks

-Belly fat comes in two types: subcutaneous fat, which lies under the skin, and visceral fat, which surrounds vital organs.
-While subcutaneous fat is less harmful, it can still pose health risks if present in large amounts.
-On the other hand, visceral fat is a bigger risk factor, being closely associated with obesity, comorbidities, and a higher mortality rate.
-This fat is not only stored in the body but also produces hormones like leptin, which helps suppress appetite and burn stored fat, and adiponectin, which helps regulate fats and sugars.
-However, excessive fat in these areas can disrupt these processes, creating long-term health challenges.
+There are two types of belly fat: subcutaneous fat, which stays under the skin, and visceral fat, which forms around your internal organs.
+Subcutaneous fat is not as dangerous, but if too much of it, it can still be dangerous to health.
+Visceral fat, though, is a greater risk factor since it correlates closely with obesity, comorbidities, and mortality.
+This fat isn’t just stored in the body; it uses hormones like leptin, which helps suppress appetite and burn stored fat, and adiponectin, which helps regulate fats and sugars.
+However, too much fat in these areas can interfere with these processes and lead to chronic health problems.

 Visceral fat

-Visceral fat, also called intra-abdominal fat, surrounds key internal organs like the liver and intestines beneath the abdominal wall.
-This type of fat is stored in the omentum, a flap of tissue near the muscles, and can add inches to your waistline.
-Unlike other fats, visceral fat releases cytokines and proteins that cause inflammation and increase the risk of chronic health problems like insulin resistance.
-It also produces retinol-binding protein 4 (RBPR), further complicating metabolic processes and creating challenges for overall health.
+Visceral fat, or intra-abdominal fat, is located around vital internal organs — including the liver and intestines — just beneath the abdominal wall.
+This kind of fat is held in the omentum, a skin of tissue close to the muscles, and can give you inches in your waistline.
+Visceral fat is unlike other fats as it secretes cytokines and proteins to cause inflammatory reactions and is a risk factor for chronic diseases such as insulin resistance.
+It also adds retinol-binding protein 4 (RBPR) to the mix, making matters worse for metabolism and consequently putting health at risk.

 Increased health risks from visceral fat